 The Looking for Lincoln Heritage Coalition is a not-for profit organization dedicated to working collaboratively with local, state and national partners across the Abraham Lincoln National Heritage Area to tell the quality stories of Abraham Lincoln’s life and times, to provide high-quality experiences for visitors, economic opportunities for communities and to improve the quality of life for residents.
 Looking for Lincoln is the coordinating entity for the 43-county National Heritage Area.
 As the result of the heritage area’s work, Pittsfield and other communities in Pike County and across the region understand their history and appreciate how life here has evolved over time.
 Heritage area partners work collaboratively to preserve significant resources and strengthen our local and regional economies through heritage-based initiatives and innovation.
 The Abe Lincoln Project is indebted to the Looking for Lincoln Heritage Coalition and staff for their tremendous support.

-We have wonderful and hard-working board members in Kathy Zimmerman, Shari Zenner, Alice Cripe, Joyce Dyer, Bob Norris, Ross Adams, Sam Anthony, Dan Long, Jim Sheppard, Curt Simonson, and D.J.
+We have wonderful and hard-working board members in Kathy Zimmerman, Alice Cripe, Joyce Dyer, Bob Norris, Curt Simonson, Joe Winner, and D.J.
 Westmaas.
-As the Abe Lincoln Project celebrates our 19th anniversary, we look forward to continuing our efforts to promote Pike County’s connection to America’s greatest president and to commemorate the role of Pike County in the American Civil War.
+As the Abe Lincoln Project celebrates our 21st anniversary, we look forward to continuing our efforts to promote Pike County’s connection to America’s greatest president and to commemorate the role of Pike County in the American Civil War.

 For more information contact: